lk22/react-todo/README.md

-# React Application Boilerplate
+# React Todo
-A simple react Boilerplate to get you started on your new fresh react application
+A simple react Todo application that simply can give you all your tasks complete them delete and quick search for them

 # Usage
 before getting started with this u need to install some packages that this boilerplate uses